availproject/avail-light/README.md

 - No native runtime.
 The execution time of the `wasmtime` library is satisfying enough that having a native runtime isn't critical anymore.

-- No pluggable architecture. `substrate-lite` supports a certain hardcoded list of consensus algorithms, at the moment Babe and GrandPa.
+- No pluggable architecture. `substrate-lite` supports a certain hardcoded list of consensus algorithms, at the moment Babe, Aura, and GrandPa.
 Support for other algorithms can only be added by modifying the code of substrate-lite, and it is not possible to plug a custom algorithm from outside.

 # Objectives